14 Dec 2017 2 mins read

 The physical properties of natural refrigerants made it quite hard to handle, so they fell out of preference.
 Hydrocarbons are combustible, ammonia is toxic and carbon dioxide is a high-pressure gas; however, they have vital plus points to their credit.
 Ammonia has no GWP value at all and hydrocarbons and carbon dioxide have a low GWP.

 When HFC (Hydrofluorocarbons) refrigerants came under the analysis of the regulators, once again the industry looked towards natural as the probable solution.
 Every natural refrigerant has its place in the system, and hydrocarbons, CO2 and ammonia are all exceptional alternatives when used in the proper application.

 The Bottom Line

-Possibly, it’s prudent to say that engineers, as well as end users, may require reviving their memories about the right applications.
-End users ought to look cautiously at what is for every individual project, as naturals may not be the right fit for all type of installations.
+Possibly, it’s prudent to say that engineers, as well as end-users, may require reviving their memories about the right applications.
+End users ought to look cautiously at what is for every individual project, as naturals may not be the right fit for all types of installations.